thupchnsky/PoincareLinearClassification/README.md

 First axis: acc, mistakes (for perceptron only), running time. \
 Second axis: methods.
 They are our hyperbolic perceptron, our second order hyperbolic perceptron, our hyperbolic SVM, SVM from Cho et al., Euclidean SVM.

+# How to choose the reference point p
+TBA

 ## Contact
 Please contact Chao Pan (chaopan2@illinois.edu), Eli Chien (ichien3@illinois.edu) if you have any question.